Arles

 Géologie des âmes

-With the works by Alma Allen, Sama Alshaibi, Jörg Bräuer, Albarran Cabrera, Mathilde Cazes, Monica de Miranda, Claudine Doury, Agnès Geoffray, Noémie Goudal, Jean-François Jaussaud, Zoé Leonard, Wallen Mapondera, Zanele Muholi, Giovanni Ozzola, Adrian Paci, Raphaëlle Peria, Solange Pessoa, Lucia Pizzani, Karine Rougier, Hiroshi Sugimoto, Risaku Suzuki, Anaïs Tondeur, Gérard Traquandi, Francesca Woodman et Héctor Zamora.
+The artists featured in the exhibition are: Alma Allen, Sama Alshaibi, Rina Banerjee, Jörg Bräuer, Albarrán Cabrera, Mathilde Cazes, Monica de Miranda, Claudine Doury, Nicolas Floc’h, Agnès Geoffray, Noémie Goudal, Jean-François Jaussaud, Wallen Mapondera, Zanele Muholi, Giovanni Ozzola, Adrian Paci, Raphaëlle Peria, Solange Pessoa, Lucia Pizzani, Karine Rougier, Hiroshi Sugimoto, Risaku Suzuki, Justine Tjallinks, Anaïs Tondeur, Gérard Traquandi, Francesca Woodman and Hector Zamora.

 Works in situ Sylvie Auvray, Rina Banerjee, Victor Cadene, Adrien Vescovi.